Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/AIE_RTP_tutorials/step1_sync_scalar.md

    Note that you need to use the template class argument `adf::parameter` to specialize the connection type to the parameter type (because you are now connecting parameters and not windows of data).
 The parameter does not need to be sized in the same way as a window, because the compiler can always determine its size.

-2. Examine `step1/src/graph.cpp`.
+2. Examine `aie/graph.cpp`.
 You can see the lines of code to update the RTP.
-Note that the number of updates matches the iteration number specified in `gr.run(4)`.
+Note that the number of updates matches the number of iterations specified in `gr.run(4)`.

        gr.update(gr.trigger,10);